MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 <img src="https://user-images.githubusercontent.com/158658/189945581-6cf0908b-e8a3-4e97-9440-93f42b5e2767.png" height="86">

 If you have multiple _unexpected_ versions of some targets, usually with a hash after their name, then this unexpected.
-Check to make sure you only list binaries, apps, or tests in `top_level_targets`.
-Listing libraries can lead to these duplicated mis-configured targets.
-If you have custom schemes, they can still reference targets that are dependencies of the targets listed in `top_level_targets`, you don't need to re-list this targets individually in `top_level_targets`.
+Check to see if your build is adding multiple configurations of the same targets to the build graph.
+If you need help, reach out to us.

 ## My Xcode project seems to be of of sync with my Bazel project.
 What should I do?